loganrooks/roo-mode-factory/memory-bank/feedback/code-feedback.md

     - Updated the `argparse` section in the `if __name__ == '__main__':` block to accept and use `output_path`.
 - **Challenge**: The `apply_diff` tool initially reported partial failure, but a subsequent `read_file` confirmed all changes were actually applied correctly.
 This required an extra verification step.
 - **Learning**: Double-check file state with `read_file` if `apply_diff` reports issues, as the report might not always be accurate.

+## Feedback: Implement `acquire_epub.py` - [2025-04-10 18:45:17]
+- **Task**: Implement `pipelines/acquire_epub.py` for Zlibrary search/download based on ADR-001.
+- **Challenge**: Uncertainty regarding the exact API and package name of the `sertraline/zlibrary` library (assumed PyPI name `sertraline-zlib`).
+Specific unknowns include:
+    - Login mechanism (explicit method vs. automatic on first request).
+    - Method for obtaining the final download URL post-selection (part of search results vs. separate API call).
+    - Availability of a high-level library download method vs. requiring manual download via HTTP client.
+- **Decision**:
+    - Implemented the script assuming the package name `sertraline-zlib`.
+    - Assumed login is handled implicitly by the library when using the shared `aiohttp.ClientSession`.
+    - Implemented manual download logic using `aiohttp` and the shared session, assuming the download URL needs to be retrieved (added placeholders for different retrieval methods based on library structure).

+## Feedback: Correction on `acquire_epub.py` Implementation - [2025-04-10 18:51:00]
+- **Source**: User Feedback on initial `attempt_completion`.
+- **Issue**: Initial implementation of `acquire_epub.py` made incorrect assumptions about the `sertraline/zlibrary` library (package name, import, login, search syntax, download URL retrieval) instead of verifying details first.
+- **Action Taken**:
+    1. Acknowledged the error.
+    2. Used `brave_web_search` to find the library's GitHub repository and PyPI page.
+    3. Used `fetch_url` to retrieve and analyze the `README.md` from GitHub.
+    4. Identified correct usage: package `zlibrary`, import `zlibrary`, class `AsyncZlib`, explicit `await lib.login()`, specific search filter syntax (`zlibrary.Extension`), fetching details for download URL (`await item.fetch()`).
+    5. Corrected `requirements.txt` (`zlibrary` instead of `sertraline-zlib`).
+    6. Rewrote `pipelines/acquire_epub.py` using the verified methods and syntax.
+    7. Enabled library debug logging as per README.
+- **Learning**: Making assumptions about external libraries, especially unofficial ones, is unreliable and leads to errors.
+Always verify package names, installation methods, imports, and API usage through official documentation (README, PyPI) or source code inspection *before* implementation.
+Utilize available tools (search, fetch) to gather this information proactively.
+    - Used `argparse` for CLI, `dotenv` for credentials, and basic interactive selection.

+## Feedback: Deeper Dive into `zlibrary` Source Code - [2025-04-10 18:54:00]
+- **Source**: User Request after correction feedback.
+- **Action**: Analyzed `src/test.py` and `src/zlibrary/libasync.py` from the GitHub repository.
+- **Findings**:
+    - Confirmed usage patterns from README/test.py (`login`, `search`, pagination, `item.fetch()`).
+    - Confirmed `get_by_id(id)` method exists for fetching book details directly via Z-Library ID.
+    - Discovered `full_text_search(...)` method for searching within book content (not detailed in main README example).
+    - Gained insight into internal handling of sessions, cookies, mirrors, and concurrency (semaphore).
+- **Impact**: Increased confidence in the corrected script's approach for the current task.
+Identified `full_text_search` as a potentially useful feature for future tasks.
+No immediate changes required for the `acquire_epub.py` script based on this analysis for the current objective.
+- **Learning**: Reviewing source code, especially for less documented libraries, can reveal important functionalities and confirm implementation details.
+    - Added logging and error handling around uncertain library interactions.
+- **Learning**: Integrating unofficial libraries requires anticipating API variations and building in robustness/logging.
+The ADR's risk assessment regarding library dependency is pertinent.
+Further testing/refinement will be needed once the exact library behavior is known.